dinisjcorreia/IndiceSQL/README.md

 This project was developed by me as a tool for learning SQL commands.

-Índice SQL is, as the name suggests, a sql index with the different sql commands and a description of their functionality written in Portuguese.
+Indice SQL is an SQL reference with the different SQL commands, a description of their functionality and an example image, the reference is written in Portuguese.